morepath/more.jwtauth/README.rst

         email = request.POST['email']
         role = request.POST['role']

-        # Do some password validation.
+        # Do the password validation.
         if not user_has_password(username, password):
             raise HTTPProxyAuthenticationRequired('Invalid username/password')